aidyp/adp/content/post/mapping-music.md

 {{< spotify "3gRlmtdCyNoKiyozn2pqc9">}}

 We can formalise this link between two arbitrary songs, A and B. Let's say `A --> B` means, "After song `A`, I want to listen to song `B`".

-// Drawing here

-Now that we have defined this relationship we can use some mathematics to examine its nature.
+Now that we have a definition for this relation, we can ask some other questions of it.
+The basic properties of any relation are **symmetry**, **reflexivity**, and **transitivity**.

 **symmetry**

-A relation (let's call it `r`) is symmetric if `A r B` implies that `B r A`.
-In our case, if you want to listen to song `B` after listening to `A` , does it follow that you'd be happy to listen to `A` after `B`?
+Our relation is symmetric if `A --> B` implies that `B --> A`.That is, if you want to listen to song `B` after listening to `A` does it follow that you'd be happy to listen to `A` after `B`?

 In my opinion, yes.
 The link between the two songs can be traversed in either direction.

+**reflexivity**

+Our relation is reflexive if `A --> A` is a valid relation.
+Reflexivity in this case asks whether a song can follow itself.
+In theory, there's no reason why you couldn't listen to the same song again.
+In practice, it would make for a poor DJ.
+I thought to ban reflexivity, so as to prevent songs repeating.

 **transitivity**

-A relation (`r` again) is transitive if you can connect disjoint relations.
-Specifically, suppose we have 3 elements with 2 relations.
-The relations are, `A r B` and `B r C`.
-A relation is transitive if, from these, it follows that `A r C`.
+Our relation iis transitive if you can connect disjoint relations.
+Specifically, suppose we have 3 songs and 2 relations.
+The relations are, `A --> B` and `B --> C`.
+The relation is transitive if, from these, it follows that `A --> C`.

-I argue that, for our relation, it shouldn't be transitive.
+I argue that it shouldn't be transitive.
 I might want to listen to {song 2} after {song 1}.
 Then, after {song 2}, I might be feeling {song 3}.
 That doesn't mean I'd want to jump straight from {1} to {3} -- it'd to be too jarring!

 We can use this relation to link different songs together.
 Here's what it might look like,